 Does getting pregnant with PCOS have any risks?

-The plain truth is that, unfortunately, PCOS does come with an increased risk of complications during pregnancy.
+The plain truth is that, unfortunately, PCOS and pregnancy do come with an increased risk of complications.
 These include:

 - Gestational diabetes